About Us

 Previous mentors include:

-Janet Ranson, Adele Gordon, Nomusa Mtshali, Razia Myers, Roscoe Masters.
+Janet Ranson, Adele Gordon, Nomusa Mtshali, Razia Myers, Roscoe Masters, Lwandiso Botozo, Phumelele Guma, Khaya Sineyile.

 OAP Support Team